The averaging period used for the following assessment was 1981-2010.

 The month was dominated by low pressure bringing cloudy conditions with showers or longer spells of rain on many days.
 The only warm, settled spell was in the second week.

 The mean temperature was 0.8 °C above the 1981-2010 average, making it the warmest August since 2004.
-Rainfall amounts were somewhat above normal generally, but about 25% below in County Fermanagh.
-All areas were somewhat sunnier than usual.
+Rainfall amounts were somewhat above normal generally.
+Northern and western areas were somewhat sunnier than usual.

 1st to 4th: